llafuente/rda-ahk/README.md

 UIA use Pattern to report what an `element` is capable / operations that can be performed.
 JAB use the word Interfaces.
 And a browser ~should~ use `aria-*`.
 We made a decision to use *pattern* and make an effort to match what UIA does in other APIs.

-Each library use their own system to locate elements, that is a mess (API/ergonomics) so we implement a *"small/distilled" version of xPath* and that's how you locate elements!
+Each library use their own system to locate elements, that is a mess (for API ergonomics) so we implement a *"small/distilled" version of xPath* and that's how you locate elements!

 The API is designed to be *chained*.